JerryC8080/sailsx/x-mocha/README.md

 ### Development

-After `x-babel` generated, you should do some steps to make it exactly effected.
+After `x-mocha` generated, you should do some steps to make it exactly effected.

 #### Step 1
 Add packages below in your `package.json` file.